NeuroFEM: Roadmap for AI-Assisted Optimal Geometry

 A foundation model is only as good as its training data.
 NeuroFEM solves the data problem by building its own.

-Using Active Learning (Simula) combined with NeuroCAD’s Rust-based Distributed Constraint Graph engine, NeuroFEM operates an autonomous data generation pipeline:
+Using active learning ideas combined with NeuroCAD’s Rust-based Distributed Constraint Graph engine, NeuroFEM is designed around an autonomous data generation pipeline:

 The target scale: approximately 170,000 per-family DOE simulations across six mechanical element families, plus 500,000 freeform geometry simulations from open-source geometry corpora, plus 10,000 benchmark and reference problem solutions.
 All generated, solved, and ingested autonomously.

-This is not a one-time training run.
-This is a continuous learning system that improves as it operates.
+The intent is not a one-time training run.
+The target system is a continuous learning loop that improves as new validated simulation data is generated.

 Confidence Gating: Knowing What You Don’t Know